s27183/ARC-3-InsulaT/README.md

-# Agent Moosh
+# AgentMoosh

 **A basic Insula-inspired non-LLM system learning to play the ARC-AGI-3 games efficiently**

-Agent Moosh's goal is to create a starting point for empirically exploring approaches to developing Insula-inspired non-LLM systems that can learn to play the ARC-3 games efficiently.
+AgentMoosh's goal is to create a starting point for empirically exploring approaches to developing Insula-inspired non-LLM systems that can learn to play the ARC-3 games efficiently.

-Agent Moosh is currently ranked third on the [unverified ARC-AGI-3 leadboard](https://three.arcprize.org/leaderboard) in one of our test run configurations.
-We look forward to having it verified on private games once the verification process is open again.
-It's likely that the leaderboard position will change as more competitive agents will join the competition while we continue to develop the system and perform further experiments.
+A preliminary test run put AgentMoosh at the third position on the [unverified ARC-AGI-3 leaderboard](https://three.arcprize.org/leaderboard).
+We look forward to having AgentMoosh verified on private games once the verification process is open again.
+It's likely that the leaderboard position will change quickly as more competitive agents join while we continue to develop the system and perform further experiments.

 **Key Features:**

-  - Multi-level spatial-temporal integration
+  - Decision process with multi-level spatial-temporal integration
-  - Multi-timestep forward prediction
   - Oversampling replay with temporal update weights
   - Trajectory reward revaluation during replay
   - Hierarchical action sampling covers both discrete and coordinate actions